Kayembe Primary School ISSB Tank Project – Uganda

 Kayembe is a primary school in the Kamuli region, Uganda with 545 pupils.
 It has been selected as part of the ‘One Village at a Time’ program by HYT Uganda.
 This means that 10 unemployed youths from the community have been selected to learn sustainable Interlocking Stabilized Soil Block (ISSB) masonry techniques through the building of various structures within the school.
 It currently has 2 classroom blocks, an office (used as a classroom), a dilapidated pit latrine and dilapidated kitchen, and a broken plastic water tank.

-HYT trainees are currently working on a new classroom block, which will have sufficient roofing area to justify the construction and attachment of a water storage tank.
+HYT trainees are currently working on a new classroom block, which will have a sufficient roofing area to justify the construction and attachment of a water storage tank.

 The current plastic tank’s guttering is broken, as well as its tap, and the walling is punctured.
 Pupils, therefore, miss lessons to travel to the borehole, which is shared by the school and community, resulting in long queues.